veraison/docs/api/well-known/README.md

 The information for the provisioning service has the following attributes:

 * The allowed provisioning media types;
-* The version of the provisioning service.
+* The version of the provisioning service;
+* The current operational state of the service;
+* The exposed API endpoints and the corresponding URLs (relative to the base URL).

 ### Querying information about the Provisioning service